 This is an encrypted messaging and voice calling app that provides end-to-end encryption to secure all communications.
 The app can also verify the identity of people you're messaging with and the integrity of the channel you are using.
 When texting with non-Signal users, you have an option to invite them to an encrypted conversation via Signal.

 2. NordVPN (Virtual Private Network provider)

-This email app is great for managing various email accounts from various providers, which puts security first.
+This email app is excellent for managing various email accounts from multiple providers, which puts security first.
 It offers encryption of sent emails, lock screen, password-protected digital signature and more.
-Other good examples of secure email providers include Tutanota, or the Gmail-like ProtonMail that offer an automatic end-to-end encryption, and no personal information is required to create a secure email account.
+Other good examples of secure email providers include Tutanota, or the Gmail-like ProtonMail that offer automatic end-to-end encryption, and no personal information is required to create a secure email account.